General relativistic limit of f(R) gravity in the horizon scale of black hole: Photon orbit with Kerr Scalaron metric and test of no-hair theorem

-Whereas low mass scalarons produce substantial departure from GR ($\gamma = 1$), we see that the scalaron mass of $10^{-16}$ eV at the horizon scale ($\sim 0.1$ au) of Sgr A* reproduces the solar system constraint $\gamma-1=(2.1\pm2.3)\times10^{-5}$ given by the Cassini mission (\cite{2003Natur.425..374B}) (see Figure \ref{fig:3}).
-This confirms that $10^{-16}$ eV is a general relativistic mass limit for $f(R)$ gravity scalaron.
-This is close to earlier reports where it was shown that $10^{-16}$ eV scalarons are compatible with general relativistic periapsis shift of the S2 star encircling the GC black hole (\cite{2020ApJ...893...31K, 2023IJMPD..3250021P}).
-Scalarons of $10^{-17}-10^{-16}$ eV are also found to compatible with advance of perihelia of planets of our solar system (\cite{2025PhyS..100f5006P})(see Figure \ref{fig:4} for studies converging to scalaron mass scale $10^{-16}$ eV).
-This exclusively demonstrates the possibility that the GR limit of the $f(R)$ theory is likely to be scale free.
+Whereas low mass scalarons produce substantial departure from GR ($\gamma = 1$), we see that the scalaron mass of $10^{-16}$ eV at the horizon scale ($\sim 0.1$ au) of Sgr A* reproduces the solar system constraint $\gamma-1=(2.1\pm2.3)\times10^{-5}$ given by the Cassini mission (\cite{2003Natur.425..374B}) (see Figure \ref{fig:8}).
+This confirms that $10^{-16}$ eV scalaron which reproduces Kerr-like observables in black hole shadow is also compatible with the solar system test of GR.
+From the periapsis shift of S2 star's orbit around the GC black hole it was earlier found that $10^{-16}$ eV scalarons are consistent with GR (\cite{2020ApJ...893...31K, 2023IJMPD..3250021P}).
+Further, using the measurement of EHT deviation parameter, the authors in (\cite{2024ApJ...964..127P}) demonstrated that scalarons in the mass range $(10^{-17}-10^{-16})$ eV are compatible with the observed size of the emission ring of the GC black hole.
+Additionally, by studying the advance of perihelia of inner solar system planets, a similar range of scalaron mass was reported by the authors in \cite{2025PhyS..100f5006P}.
+This exclusively demonstrates the possibility that the strong field bound on gravity theory is compatible with bound arising from weak field.